Alexis Sanchez: Arsenal forward joins Man Utd in swap with Henrikh Mkhitaryan

 Manchester United have signed Alexis Sanchez from Arsenal, in a swap deal with midfielder Henrikh Mkhitaryan.

-Chile forward Sanchez, 29, who almost joined Manchester City last summer, has signed a four-and-a-half-year deal.
+Chile forward Sanchez, 29, who almost joined Manchester City last summer, has signed a four-and-a-half-year deal worth £14m a year after tax.

-City decided earlier this month that they would not pursue their interest in him as they felt making him their best-paid player may affect team morale.
+City ended their interest last week as they felt making him their best-paid player may affect team spirit.

 Mkhitaryan, 29, moves in the opposite direction to Sanchez after scoring 13 goals in 63 appearances for United.